TolikPylypchuk/Cineaste/docs/03-02-series-form.md

 - Rotten Tomatoes link
 - Poster URL

 The year of the release can be between 1950 and 2100.
-The period must be valid - the end date cannot be before the start date.
+The periods must be valid - the end date cannot be before the start date and the periods cannot be interleaved.

 The number of episodes for a single period can be between 1 and 50.